Chris Taylor Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff ranks ninth in the league with a collective 9.2 strikeouts per nine innings.
+- The Giants pitching staff is sixth in MLB with a collective 9.6 strikeouts per nine innings.

-- The Giants have a 4.15 team ERA that ranks 12th across all league pitching staffs.
+- The Giants have the 12th-ranked team ERA across all league pitching staffs (4.22).

-- Giants pitchers combine to surrender 13 total home runs at a rate of 1.4 per game (to rank 19th in the league).
+- The Giants rank 21st in baseball in home runs given up (16 total, 1.5 per game).

-- Wood (0-0) makes the start for the Giants, his second of the season.
+- The Giants will look to Cobb (0-1) in his third start this season.

-- The lefty last appeared on Thursday against the Chicago White Sox, when he threw three innings, allowing one earned run while giving up six hits.
+- The right-hander last pitched on Friday against the Kansas City Royals, when he threw seven innings, allowing two earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.